carboneio/carbone/README.md

 #### set(options)

-> This function is not asynchrone (It may create the template or temp directory synchronously).
+> This function is not asynchronous (It may create the template or temp directory synchronously).

 Set general carbone parameters.